dkallen78/Mathemagicus-Version-2.0/README.md

 ## 11/26/17

+### Update 3

+I undertook a bigger challenge than I expected...
+I wanted to add in a counter to keep track of how many of each monster the player had killed.
+I thought it would be smart to just keep it in an array w/ the array of monsters that had been killed.
+I didn't count on that breaking .includes() and .indexOf()...
+In the end I kept my "clever" idea of keeping the values in the same place as the list of monsters by rewriting my own versions of those functions to search a specific index of the arrays in my array.
+THEN I had to update my monster page variable calls in my monster book section which was another huge issue.

+I also added a cool effect where the damage done to the monster is shown in red on top of his image before slowly fading away while sliding up.
+I also did the same thing for player damage.
+Pretty cool looking.

+I also got rid of all the .setAttribute calls and replaced them w/ simpler DOM notation like .id = and .className =

 ### Update 2

 I put in the sequence hints functionality.
 One thing I've noticed about sequences, finding the next number in an incremental sequence is a pain.
 I'm keeping it for now, but it's tricky; I need to use my stop time functionality to get it in 10 seconds!